 What advice would you give to someone thinking of attending Codeup’s Web Development program?

 Bridget was nervous coming into Codeup, but it gave her everything she was looking for.
-Part of why she wanted to be a developer was because she thought they get to sit around alone, not having to interact with anybody.
+Part of why she wanted to begin her journey into web development was because she thought developers get to sit around alone, not having to interact with anybody.
 She very quickly realized this was not the case.
 “You have to speak up and you have to do it well, and often, with a lot of people.
 You’ll have to work hard, beyond the regular hours.
 Take advantage of all the resources.
 Schedule some meetups with peers to work together outside of class.
 It’s so worth it in the end.
 Just go for it!”

 Eddy learned that keeping a part-time job is possible but really, really hard.
 He was one of the only students ever to finish Codeup while working a job, rushing to work right after class.
 He regrets doing that because he missed out on socializing and working together after hours.
 But when he had time, he always tried to work with other students to solve problems together, and encourages the same in others.
 “Break out of your comfort zone and don’t be scared to just start from where you are.
 The first couple weeks will be really hard, but learn to fall in love with the feeling of being stuck, because eventually you’ll be able to solve it.”